Reducing herbivore damage in woodland

 Home » Gamekeeping » Gamekeeping advice » BASC Poaching of Game, Deer, and Fish Booklet

+The Partnership for Action against Wildlife Crime (PAW) is a multi-agency body comprising representatives of all the organisations actively involved in combatting wildlife crime, including government and police.
 The Partnership provides a forum for communication and co-operation.
 It pulls together experts from all fields of wildlife law enforcement, takes an overview of enforcement activity and considers strategic issues of concern to all enforcers.
+Its main objectives are to promote and support the enforcement of wildlife conservation legislation, particularly through assisting, advising and supporting police wildlife crime officers and their customs counterparts.

-The National Wildlife Crime Unit has a role to ensure all aspects of wildlife crime are tackled effectively across the UK ensuring co-ordination, co-operation and communication between all agencies.
+The National Wildlife Crime Unit has a role to ensure all aspects of wildlife crime are tackled effectively across the UK, ensuring co-ordination, co-operation and communication between all agencies.

 Tell us about: